Why was ancient Sparta always ruled by two kings at the same time?

 What were their roles and responsibilities?

-How did this system benefit the Spartan society, and what were its limitations?
+How did this system benefit, and limit, the Spartan society?

 How Sparta's unique political system was structured

-Ancient Sparta's governmental system was an intricate amalgamation of monarchical, oligarchic, and democratic elements, which has been called by scholars a "mixed constitution."
+Ancient Sparta's governmental system was an intricate amalgamation of monarchical, oligarchic, and democratic elements, which has been called a 'mixed constitution' by scholars.

 Central to this structure were the two hereditary kings, each hailing from two royal families – the Agiads and the Eurypontids.